GLOBAL MARKETS-Asia stocks advance as investors weigh impact of hawkish central banks

 U.S. Treasury Secretary Janet Yellen told senators on Tuesday that she expected inflation to remain high and the Biden administration would likely increase the 4.7% inflation forecast for this year in its budget proposal.

-Chinese stocks were supported by hopes its economy is slowly getting back on track as strict COVID-19 lockdowns are relaxed.
-Hong Kong's Hang Seng index rose 1.22%, while China's benchmark index CSI300 edged up by 0.47%.
+Chinese stocks pared back earlier gains in morning trading and dipped 0.03%.
+Investors remain cautious about the outlook of the economy which is slowly getting back on track as strict COVID lockdowns are relaxed.

-"The bounce in risk sentiment is due to a more positive China tilt where the outlook is set to brighten up as Covid restrictions ease, and state-owned banks are obliged to increase lending again," Stephen Innes, Managing Partner at SPI Asset Management said in a note.
+"It certainly feels like the tide is turning on the mainland, though the overall tone still leans more cautiously optimistic, with key emphasis on 'cautiously'," Stephen Innes, managing partner at SPI Asset Management said in a note.

+Meanwhile shares in Hong Kong were supported by regulatory easing of Beijing, with tech companies advancing on policy relaxations.
+The Hang Seng Index recorded a 2% hike, with Hang Seng Tech Index rising 4%.

 In currencies, the yen hit a fresh 20-year low versus the dollar at 133 and slipped to a seven-year trough against the euro as traders awaited the ECB meeting, which is likely to leave Japan alone among its major peers in sticking to ultra easy monetary policy.